standard-crypto/axiom-vscode/README.md

 #### Sending queries

-You must run the query and set the refund address before sending.
+You must set the refund address before sending.

 You must also set `PRIVATE_KEY_GOERLI` in the config file defined in the [extension settings](#extension-settings).